jemclift/jemclift/README.md

 ### 👋 Hi, I'm Jem
 - 🛁 CS student at the University of Bath
 - 🤖 I love automating my workflow and solving problems with computation
-- 🔒 Passionate about digital privacy, UX/UI and efficient code
+- 🔒 Passionate about digital privacy and UX/UI

 <!---
 jemclift/jemclift is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.